 - Availability: stainless steel, plastic, cast iron.

-Healthy Cookware – winners
+Healthy Cookware – based on Purpose

-Cooking: stainless steel (brownie points for – copper core or aluminum core)
+Cooking: stainless steel (brownie points for copper core or aluminum core).

 Food storage: glass.

-Food warming: stainless steel – on cooktop, glass in microwave, cast iron in oven, aluminum foils – disposable option.
+Food warming: stainless steel – on cooktop, glass—in microwave, cast iron—in oven; aluminum foils – disposable option.

 Food serving: Glass, disposable option – biodegradable.